-• Verify that the target transmits a normal Text Response to the both received Text Requests.
-The response to the received X key should be 'NotUnderstood'.
+- Verify that the target transmits a normal Text Response to the both received Text Requests. - Verify that the DUT does not respond to the Text Request with C=1 with any keys.

+• Verify that the response to the received X key is 'NotUnderstood'.

-Test #17.8.2: Text Response C bit F bit
+Test #17.8.2: Text Response C bit when F bit Set